Toronto Maple Leafs: Brendan Shanahan era (2014–2025)

 Toronto finished the 2017–18 season with 105 points by beating Montreal 4–2 in their final game of the regular season, a franchise-record, beating the previous record of 103 points set in 2004.
 They faced the Boston Bruins in the first round and lost in seven games.
 Following the playoffs, Lamoriello was not renewed as general manager.
 Kyle Dubas was subsequently named the team's 17th general manager in May 2018.
 During the 2018 off-season, the Maple Leafs signed John Tavares to a seven-year, $77 million contract.
 On April 1, the Maple Leafs clinched a division berth for the 2019 Stanley Cup playoffs.
 The Maple Leafs were eliminated in the first round of the 2019 playoffs on April 23, after losing to the Bruins in a seven-game series.

 On October 2, 2019, Tavares was named as the team's 25th team captain prior to the Leafs' 2019–20 season opening game.
 After a 9–10–4 start to the 2019–20 season, the club relieved Babcock as head coach on November 20, with Sheldon Keefe named as his replacement.
 The Maple Leafs were eliminated in the 2020 Stanley Cup Qualifiers on August 9, after losing a five-game series against the Columbus Blue Jackets.

 Auston Matthews, wearing eye blacks, during an outdoor practice with the Maple Leafs at Nathan Phillips Square, January 2020.

 Due to the COVID-19 pandemic and travel restrictions at the Canada–United States border, the Leafs were temporarily moved to the North Division for the 2020–21 season alongside the NHL's other Canadian teams.
 During that season, teams only played games against teams in their divisions, in a limited 56-game season.
 On May 8, 2021, the Leafs clinched the North Division title, giving the Leafs guaranteed home advantage in the first two rounds of the 2021 Stanley Cup playoffs.
 Matthews also led the league in goals with 41 goals, becoming the first Maple Leaf to win the Maurice "Rocket" Richard Trophy.
-However, the Leafs lost in the first round to their rivals, the Montreal Canadiens, with the Leafs surrendering a 3–1 series lead in the process.
+However, the Leafs lost in the first round to their rivals, the Montreal Canadiens, with the Leafs squandering a 3–1 series lead in the process.